All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Will GLP-1 medication help with menopause symptoms?

-GLP-1 medications are not designed to treat menopause symptoms directly.
-However, many women report that losing excess weight improves hot flashes, sleep quality, joint pain, and energy levels, all of which are worsened by carrying extra weight.
+GLP-1 medications aren't designed to treat menopause symptoms directly.
+But many women report that losing excess weight improves hot flashes, sleep quality, joint pain, and energy levels, all of which are worsened by carrying extra weight.

 Can I take a GLP-1 medication with HRT?